krulkip/PylontechTasmolta/README.md

 # PylontechTasmolta
-Pylontech over Tasmota
+Pylontech using Tasmota

-Read status of Pylontech battery over Tasmota
+Read status of Pylontech battery using Tasmota
-Firstly use Gitpod to compile Tasmota using a configuration in the user_config_override.h Please see tha additions in the enclosed file.
+Firstly use Gitpod to compile Tasmota using a configuration with the user_config_override.h parts added Please see the additions in the enclosed file.
-Program your ESP8266 wuith that code.
-It activates Display-LCD and
+Program your ESP8266 with that code.
+It activates Display-LCD and Scripting language amongst other things.
+Once loaded find the ip and go to it in a webbrowser.
+You can use home assistant tasmota add-inn for example to find it.
+There you will see possibilities to change friendly name etc.
+Under